 House Concurrent Resolution No. 25RS-282, introduced by Representative Billings, seeks to amend and repeal certain administrative licensing requirements related to alternative hair and alternative hair design in Louisiana.
-The resolution proposes to amend the Louisiana State Board of Cosmetology's rules, specifically LAC 46:XXXI.101 and 1101(A), which define "alternative hair" and "alternative hair design," while also repealing LAC 46:XXXI.1105 and 1107, which outline the special permit process and curriculum for alternative hair design.
-The resolution argues that the practice of alternative hair design is safe and poses no significant health risks, as it does not involve the use of dyes or reactive chemicals, and that the existing licensing requirements are unnecessary and may hinder economic development for practitioners in this field.
+The resolution proposes to amend the Louisiana State Board of Cosmetology's rules, specifically LAC 46:XXXI.101 and 1101(A), while repealing LAC 46:XXXI.1105 and 1107, which outline definitions, special permits, and curriculum requirements for alternative hair design.
+The resolution emphasizes that the practice of alternative hair design, which includes techniques such as braiding and weaving, is safe and has not been associated with health risks, as evidenced by a lack of complaints reported to the board.

 Statutes affected: